 For those not in the know, Rock n’ Roll Panto is an eclectic blend of traditional panto, classic rock and party anthems.
 You can expect dad jokes, double entendre, audience participation, a possible soaking, a sing along and (most importantly) an evening of fun.

 As we have come to expect with Rock ‘n Roll Panto, our evening was an absolute blast from beginning to end and I left with my yearly thoughts that:

 a) the cast have the best job EVER

 b) I would be a great Dame (or at the very least fairy Godnarrator)

-The cast of actor-musicians are indeed hugely talented.
+The ensemble of actor-musicians are so incredibly talented.
 Think that band at your friends’ wedding who played all those songs that just make you want to dance all night.
-It really is hard to believe that they will keep up this level of energy through to 12th January, but they’re professionals and they will!
+It really is hard to believe that they will keep up this level of energy and joy through to 9th January, but they’re professionals and they will!

 This review was written for us by Anna Goldthorpe who writes her own fabulous blog at Me, Annie Bee.
 We were invited to attend at the City Varieties but all opinions expressed are Anna’s own.

 If you like pantos, have a look at this review of Sleeping Beauty at the Lawrence Batley Theatre.